 - Attendance (50 points).
 Please attend class regularly and let me know in advance if circumstances prevent you from doing so.
-You may have two unexcused absences without penalty.
-Additional unexcused absences will decrease your score by 10 points per day.
-Excused (documented and/or with advance notice) absences will not be penalized. - Classroom Engagement (50 points).
+You may have one unexcused absence per week without penalty.
+Additional unexcused absences within that week will decrease your score by 5 points per day.
+Absences that are documented and/or with advance notice are excused and will not be penalized. - Classroom Engagement (50 points).
 Credit will be awarded based on weekly contribution to discussion and activities.
 Quality will be rewarded over quantity, including demonstrated attentive listening.
-Points will be deducted for inattention during class, such as texting or not participating in activities.
+Points will be deducted for inattention during class, such as using your phone or not participating in activities.